-What do you mean by “words learned”?
+What do you mean by “Total words”?

 This simply means that they have appeared in your practice, and you have tried to answer the card at least once.

-What do you mean by “words that I can remember”?
+What do you mean by “Words mastered”?

 When you answer certain cards correctly and consecutively, our algorithm will detect that you have memorized these words and they are now in your long-term memory.